-The oven will memorise the last FAN GRILL temperature used should you wish to use the same one again.
+\ The oven will memorise the last FAN GRILL temperature used should you wish to use the same one again.
 Press the FAN GRILL pad when cooking is complete & the last temperature used will be displayed.

 ACTION INFORMATION DISPLAY 1 Open Door.
 Put in Food.
-The oven lamp will come on.
+The oven lamp will turn on.
 Close Door.
-Oven lamp turns off.
-2 Press Fan Grill Pad.
-Select required Fan Grill temperature. eg. 180°C Continue to press Fan Grill Pad until temperature required appears in display window.
-Temperature counts up in 10°C from 100°C-250°C 3 Select Time.
+Oven lamp will turn off.
+2 3 2 Press Fan Grill Pad.
+Fan Grill Select required Fan Grill temperature. eg. 180 °C Continue to press Fan Grill Pad until temperature required appears in display window.
+Temperature counts up in 10 °C from 100 °C-250 °C 8 T 3 S \$\frac{1}{2} 3 3 Set Time.
 Press Number Pads to set a heating time. eg.20 mins.
-Press Pads 2,0,0 and 0.
+Press Pads 2, 0, 0 and 0.
 Max heating time is: 99 mins.
 99 secs.
 4 Press Start Pad.
 Display window will count down time.
 The convection fan turns on.
 5 Open Door.
 At end of heating programme, oven beeps 3 times, and "0" flashes in window until door is opened.
 End of Programme Remove food.
 Display window will indicate the previous programme.
 Open Door